 Green Impact Group (GIG)

 In 2013 the MRC Epidemiology established the Green Impact Group (GIG).
-This is a multidisciplinary team comprising individuals from both the Research Programmes and specialist Research Support Teams.
+This is a multidisciplinary team comprising individuals from both the Research Programmes and specialist Research Operations Teams.
 The group meet regularly to review the Unit’s environmental actions.

 In 2017 GIG achieved the new Excellence Award where the focus was on two strands: